 William Roppolo is the Head of Litigation and Government Enforcement for Baker McKenzie's New York and Miami offices, and serves as Chair of the North America Trial Team.
 He is also Lead Partner of the Miami office.
 William has successfully tried commercial and criminal cases throughout the United States, including matters involving alleged antitrust, fraud and money laundering violations.
-William began his legal career investigating financial crimes with the United States Customs Service.
+He began his legal career investigating financial crimes with the United States Customs Service.
 William is a former president of the Federal Bar Association's South Florida chapter and was recently appointed to the national Federal Bar Association's Professional Ethics Committee.
 He has published many articles on topics including anti-corruption, PFAS litigation, Federal Trade Commission enforcement trends, and trial strategies.

 William is a trial lawyer who focuses on high value, bet-the-company disputes concerning multinational corporations and individuals.
 He has successfully resolved cases involving asset forfeitures, trade secrets, breach of fiduciary duties, the Foreign Corrupt Practices Act, export control laws, customs fraud and financial crimes.
 William has obtained multiple not guilty jury verdicts for clients and prevented many others from criminal investigation and indictment.
 He routinely represents high profile individuals and entities in crisis situations.

 Representative Legal Matters